 - The award will be first announced publicly at the Commencement Week Awards Ceremony.

 - The award will be presented at the May Commencement Ceremony.

 - The awardee(s) will submit an installation proposal for the Annual Perspectives On Design Exhibition by March 15.

-- Objects and all content for installation will arrive at Sierra Nevada College campus by April 15.
+- Objects and all content for installation will arrive at Sierra Nevada University campus by April 15.

 - The Annual P.O.D.
 Exhibition will be mounted to open the beginning of May and will remain open through the Commencement Weekend.

 The exit process will include an acquisition opportunity for the Permanent Collection and an oral history by the artist describing their experience.